msbevers/hashGenerator/README.md

 (13) Are the initial stats 0?
 For Average time?
 In Milliseconds?
 (14) If the Port is not set appropriately, what is the failure mechanism?
 Error Messages?
 What happens?
 (15) What if the Port is not set at all?
 What is the failure mechanism?
 Error Messages?
 What happens?
-(16) Run the POST command to hash using the password "angrymonkey"  (Identifier returned and then 5 seconds of total time returned?
-Contents of file 42 contains the request number?
-1st time should be 1, 2nd time 2 etc.
+(16) Run the POST command to hash using the password "angrymonkey"  (Request Identifier returned Immediately and then 5 seconds delay then Hash entry added?
+1st time should be 1, 2nd time 2 etc.  Stats updated by 1?
+Time changed?
-(17) Run the POST command again with the same password "angrymonkey"  (Identifier returned immediately followed by 5 seconds?)
-Contents of file 42?
+(17) Run the POST command again with the same password "angrymonkey"  (Request Identifier returned immediately and then followed by 5 seconds?)
+Hash entry added?
 2nd time it should be 2.
+Staus updated by 1?
+Time changed?
 (18) Try password "", does it get encoded?
 Error Message?
 Crash?
 (19) Try password with 32 characters, 64, characters, 128 characters, 256 characters.
 What is the limit?
 What does the development team say?
 How does it fail?  gracefully?
 (20) Come up with a way to make sure SHA512 is being used.
 Is there a way to verify this?
 Are 64 characters (bytes) returned?
 SHA512 should return 64 bytes.
 Verify.